Hong Kong political novices thrust into office on Beijing backlash

 He managed to unseat a rising star of the Democratic Alliance for Betterment - the city's largest and wealthiest pro-Beijing party - in Yau Tsim Mong, a district that has seen some of the fiercest battles between protesters and riot police.

-But pro-democracy candidates are strategising on how to maximise their influence where they can.

-Mr Chan Tsz-wai plans to focus on pursuing police and local authorities over Aug 31, a night when police were filmed beating demonstrators inside the Prince Edward subway station.
+Mr Chan Tsz-wai plans to focus on pursuing police and local authorities over Aug 31, the night when police were filmed beating demonstrators inside the Prince Edward subway station.

 "I hope we can investigate this on a district level," he said.
 "I understand that the power of district council is very weak, but I will do my best."